abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 The `skip_before_action` ensures that we don't check for maintenance mode when we are viewing the maintenance page.
 This stops the application from going into an infinite loop.

-Then, we added a controller concern and mixed it into application controller.
+Finally we added a controller concern and mixed it into application controller.

 ````
 module MaintenanceMode